 How Your Dentist Can Help

-Your dentist is a vital part of good gum health.
-Together with a dental hygienist and other teammates, your care team can give you good advice about why gums bleed, how to floss the right way, and when it's time for a professional dental cleaning.
+Your dentist is a vital part of good gum health and can help you maintain healthy gums and keep your gums healthy with the right support.
+Together with a dental hygienist and other teammates, your care team can give you good advice about why gums bleed, how to floss the right way, and when it's time for professional dental cleanings or more frequent professional cleanings to remove plaque and tartar.
+In some cases, stubborn plaque may need professional treatments such as root planing.
+If you've noticed bleeding gums, your dentist may also review your medical history, health conditions, and whether you take blood thinners or other blood thinning medications.

 Other Bleeding Gums Remedies You Can Try

-If your gums bleed when you floss, you can try a few things to keep healthy gums.
-Brushing twice a day is important, along with regular flossing.
-Use a soft toothbrush that doesn't irritate your gums as much as a stiffer brush would, and try massaging your gums in gentle circular motions to promote healthy circulation and good gum health.
+If your gums bleed when you floss, a consistent flossing routine and better flossing habits can help maintain healthy gums.
+Brushing twice a day is important, along with regular flossing, because these habits help prevent bleeding gums linked to plaque buildup from poor oral hygiene.
+Use a soft bristled toothbrush that doesn't irritate your gums as much as a stiffer brush would, and replace it when the bristles become worn bristles.
+Try massaging your gums in gentle circular motions to promote healthy circulation and good gum health.
+An antibacterial mouthwash can also help kill bacteria as part of your daily care.

+A balanced diet can also support a healthy smile, while poor nutrition can make gum problems worse.
 Now that you know why your gums bleed when flossing, we'd like to help you take care of your teeth.
-Book an appointment at one of our convenient locations so we can determine what the root cause of your bleeding gums is.
-We offer interest-free payment plans with no credit checks to make family dentistry easy to reach for everyone.
+Book an appointment at one of our convenient locations if you experience bleeding gums, especially if home care does not help, so we can determine what the root cause is.
+We offer interest-free payment plans with no credit checks and flexible dental insurance and payment options to make family dentistry easy to reach for everyone.

 Frequently Asked Questions